3 Reasons to Consolidate Your Higher Ed Service Desks

 - Show the value of the consolidated service desk

-- Different local SLAs and different expectations, different maturity levels, no one wants to lose that Tier 1 or top regarded service desk
+- Different local SLAs and different expectations, different maturity levels

-- Reducing the impact of change during consolidation
+- Not acknowledging the impact of change during consolidation

 No matter how you do it, the change from disparate service desks to a consolidated system requires trust and understanding.
-As a change instigator, you should research the different cultural and location based differences.
-Once you understand this, you can balance each culture with the single point of contact view.
-This way, you’ll allow them to be themselves in the context of your organization’s single face.
-Furthermore, you should educate the consolidated desk to build trust.
-It’s a daunting task, but once you have consolidated the service desks, the shared resources and knowledge will open up new doors to efficiency, visibility, and an overall better IT service.
+As the instigator of this change, it’s your responsibility to you research the different cultural and location-based needs of each group you service.
+Once you understand this, you can create a single point of contact view for each user group, allowing them to reach out on their terms, but still in the context of your IT organization’s single, consolidated face.
+Furthermore, fostering a spirit of sharing—resources and knowledge—amongst your department will help build trust, efficiency, visibility, and overall, a smarter and better IT service.

 You might also be interested in